 Travel risks in Spain

 The most common travel risk faced by holidaymakers in Spain is theft.
 This can come in many forms, such as pickpocketing or things going missing from hotel rooms.
-The Foreign and Commonwealth Office advises that thieves are likely to go for money and passports, so ensure that these are well protected.
+The Foreign and Commonwealth and Development Office advises that thieves are likely to go for money and passports, so ensure that these are well protected.

 That doesn’t mean to say that the rest of your belongings are safe.
 Gadgets, especially smartphones, are always targets for thieves, so stay alert and don’t advertise your belongings.